savarin/pyraft/README.md

 0 > self
 ```

-*This project was completed as a part of David Beazleys's [Rafting Trip](https://www.dabeaz.com/raft.html) class.*
+*This project was completed as a part of David Beazley's [Rafting Trip](https://www.dabeaz.com/raft.html) class.*